 The primary area of anatomical studies for those seeking to obtain the rank of Purple Belt is the human circulatory system.
 This system is comprised of many different organs throughout the body that function to deliver nutrients, collect waste, transport oxygen throughout the body, and collect carbon dioxide for eventual expulsion via respiratory action.

-In this part of your curriculum you will study the primary organs of the circulatory system, the main circulatory loops in the human body, blood, and blood pressure regulation.
+In this part of your curriculum, you will study the primary organs of the circulatory system, the main circulatory loops in the human body, blood, and blood pressure regulation.

 Much of the material in anatomical studies is provided at an adult level.
 Human anatomy is quite complex and requires significant detail to obtain a sound appreciation for how the human body functions (to the extent that we cover it).
-If you (or your child) are under the age of sixteen then your primary responsibility is to know the function and names of the major organs is part of the human anatomy.
+If you (or your child) are under the age of sixteen then your primary responsibility is to know the function and names of the major organs in human anatomy.
 You need not demonstrate knowledge beyond this elemental understanding of this anatomical system.

 If you are sixteen years or older then you should have a thorough knowledge of the material presented below.
 You need not know more than what is presented in the textual content below, but you are naturally free to study these materials further using other medical and anatomical reference materials.
 We do not limit what you might learn to what we present below.